sli0111/MNIST/README.md

 ![accuracy vs train size and inference time](knn train size.png)

-Since high computational inference times are often inhibitive in practice, another technique to improve accuracy is Gaussian Blur.
+Since high computational inference times are often inhibitive in practice, the last technique we will apply to improve accuracy is Gaussian Blur.
 Gaussian Blue is an common image processing technique that smooths an image by blurring.
 The idea is that a value of a particular pixel is a weighted average of the pixels around it.
 The weight of surrounding pixels on the particular pixel is determined by the Gaussian function (mean and variance).
-Ultimately, the technique reduces the complexity of the images and very localized variance and generalizes the model.
+Ultimately, the technique reduces the complexity of the images and generalizes the model.

-The script below builts a function called gaussian_blur which averages the 8 neighboring pixels and assigns that value to the particular pixel.
+In the third set of KNN models, the script below builts a function called gaussian_blur which averages the 8 neighboring pixels and assigns that value to the particular pixel.
 Two KNN models are then produced, one for the raw dataset and another for the transformed train dataset.
 From the results, we can see the the accuracy of the now has now increased to 91%.
+Thus we were able improve accuracy despite reducing complexity.

 ```python
 def gaussian_blur(data):